IBM/aspera-cli/docs/README.erb.md

 The vault is used with options `vault` and `vault_password`.

-`vault` defines the vault to be used and shall be a Hash, example:
+`vault` defines the vault to be used and shall be a `Hash`, example:

 ```json
 {"type":"system","name":"<%=cmd%>"}